phrocker/datasynthesizer/README.md

 [![Java CI with Maven](https://github.com/phrocker/datasynthesizer/actions/workflows/maven.yml/badge.svg)](https://github.com/phrocker/datasynthesizer/actions/workflows/maven.yml)
 ## Overview

-DataSyntheiszer is a tool that synthesizes data based on a given schema.
+DataSynthesizer is a tool that synthesizes data based on a given schema.
 The tool is designed to be used in the following scenarios:

     * Generating synthetic data for testing data pipelines
     * Generating synthetic data for testing data quality